solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_01_insert_table_data.png)

     > NOTE: We are storing data in the tables as JSONB for lab purposes.
-In the real world, you may not want to do something like this as with normal columns, PostgreSQL maintains statistics about the distributions of values in each column of the table – most common values (MCV), NULL entries, histogram of distribution.
+In the real world, it may not be appropriate.
+With normal columns, PostgreSQL maintains statistics about the distributions of values in each column of the table – most common values (MCV), NULL entries, histogram of distribution.
 Based on this data, the PostgreSQL query planner makes smart decisions on the plan to use for the query.
 At this point, PostgreSQL does not store any stats for JSONB columns or keys.
 This can sometimes result in poor choices like using nested loop joins vs. hash joins.

 7. Switch to pgAdmin.
 8. Navigate to **Databases->airbnb->Schemas->public->Tables**.